Glucagon (By injection)

 Treats severe low blood sugar.
-Also may be used before X-rays.
+Also may be used during imaging tests.

 When This Medicine Should Not Be Used